programminghistorian/jekyll/lessons/sonification.md

 ---
-title: Algorithmic Listening, or, _a gentle introduction to sonification_ historical data
+title: Algorithmic Listening, or, _a gentle introduction to the sonification of historical data_
 authors:
 - Shawn Graham
 date: 2016-01-26